Written by Aaron R. Winston

 This definition means the bartender will determine if the patron is past the limit based on whether they are stumbling or slurring their speech.

-What the Dram Shop Act Means For Bars
+What Dram Shop Liability Laws Mean For Bars?

-Still, drinking establishments have an unspoken understanding that some customers need to be cut off before they get too drunk.
-Since dram shop laws are designed to provide a legal basis for this unspoken rule, the vendors are more accountable than ever before.
-They must watch their customers for signs of intoxication, or they can lose their liquor license or run into trouble with the law.
+Still, classic drinking establishments, like bars, have an unspoken understanding that some customers need to be cut off before they get too drunk.
+Since Dram shop laws are designed to provide a legal basis for this unspoken rule, the vendors are more accountable than ever before.

-The Dram Shop Act allows victims of motor vehicle collisions to seek legal restitution against the drunk driver and the establishment that produced their intoxicated state.
+The Dram Shop Act allows victims of motor vehicle collisions to seek legal restitution against the drunk driver and the bar that enabled their intoxicated state.
 This ability means that bars, taverns, at restaurants can face legal claims filed by the victims left behind by their patrons.

 That said, it is worth noting that the odds of a claim being successfully filed against a bar or restaurant are less likely if they made reasonable efforts to prevent the patron from operating a vehicle or from overserving.

-Additionally, the ability to file a claim is not possible if the patron was not intoxicated when they served the patron.
-The establishment can only be held liable if the patron was already drunk when service began.
+Additionally, the ability to file a viable civil lawsuit against the establishment for overserving alcoholic beverages is next to none if the patron was never intoxicated.
 However, a bar or restaurant that offers alcohol is not the only one subject to this kind of claim.

-What the Dram Shop Act Means For Sellers
+What Do Dram Shop Laws Mean For Sellers?

 These retailers are also subject to a degree of liability under the Dram Shop Act, albeit to a much lesser extent than bars or restaurants would be.